kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### All Device-Event search fields

-Althoughh most are not usually relevant, mhere are a total of 114 device event fields that can be searched.
+Although most are not usually relevant, mhere are a total of 114 device event fields that can be searched.

+**TODO:** Double chekc this prospective list of essential fields:

+- `generic device` type of device
+- `device type` (code?) `
+- `date` of event (for date ranges)
+- `patient report` text
+- ?

 |field_name|datatype|definition|
 |----------|--------|----------|